Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

     return entire_song
 ```

-Technically, we could re-orer the assignments of `line_1`, `line_2`, `line_3`, and `line_4` to any combination we want.
-However, it's ideal to have them ordered because of readability and coherence to all programmers. :)
+Technically, we could order the assignments of `line_1`, `line_2`, `line_3`, and `line_4` any way we want.
+However, we should prefer putting them into an order that minimizes potential confusion for other programmers who read it.

 ##### !end-explanation
 ### !end-challenge